gyroflow/gyroflow-docs/docs/logging/gcsv.md

 	- Multiplying `tscale` by the raw `t` values should give the time in **seconds**.
 It can thus be deduced that the file above is logging at 1000 Hz.
 	- Multiplying `ascale` by the raw `ax/ay/az` values should give the acceleration in **g**
 	- Multiplying `gscale` by the raw `gx/gy/gz` values should give the angular rate in **rad/s**
 7. The rest of the file simply consists of a standard CSV header and the raw values.
+The header and data order should be one of the following: `t,gx,gy,gz`, ``t,gx,gy,gz,ax,ay,az``, or ``t,gx,gy,gz,ax,ay,az,mx,my,mz``.
+Acceleration data is required for horizon lock, while magnetometer data is currently not of significant importance.
-Note that fixed-point integers are used with a scalar in order to avoid excessively large text files.
+8. For the data itself, fixed-point integers are recommended with a scalar (point 6) in order to avoid excessively large text files.
 Using floating points here is still valid though.

 The required parts of the header of the `.gcsv` file remains static for a given camera/setup, and can thus be written as a constant string to the file.